ProjectsGm2/Gm2-Wordpress-Suite/README.md

 as the final argument when calling `wp_register_style()` or `wp_register_script()`.
 The original `ver` value will then be preserved.

+## Remote Script Mirroring

+The **Remote Mirror** feature caches third-party tracking scripts locally and rewrites their URLs on the front end.
+Enable vendors like Facebook Pixel or Google gtag with simple checkboxes, view the SHA-256 hash for each mirrored file to use in SRI attributes, and rely on the built-in daily refresh to keep copies current.

 ## Sitemap Path Option

 The plugin stores the generated XML sitemap at `sitemap.xml` in the WordPress